bloomberg/goldpinger/README.md

   summary: Instance {{ $labels.instance }} down
 ```

-Similarly, why not :heart: contribute some amazing alerts for others to use ?
+Similarly, why not :heart: contribute some amazing alerts for others to use?

 ## Contributions

 We :heart: contributions.

-Have you had a good experience with `Goldpinger` ?
-Why not share some love and contribute code, dashboards and alerts ?
+Have you had a good experience with `Goldpinger`?
+Why not share some love and contribute code, dashboards and alerts?

 If you're thinking of making some code changes, please be aware that most of the code is auto-generated from the `Swagger` spec.
 The spec is used to generate both the server and the client of `Goldpinger`.
 If you make changes, you can re-generate them using [go-swagger](https://github.com/go-swagger/go-swagger) via [`make swagger`](./Makefile).